Kevin de León: Los Angeles City Council (2020–2024)

-2022 Los Angeles City Council scandal
+2022 racism scandal

-In October 2022, de León apologized after an audio recording of a private 2021 meeting attended by himself, fellow Council member Gil Cedillo, Los Angeles County Federation of Labor President Ron Herrera, and Council president Nury Martinez came to light in which he made racist remarks about the adopted black son of their white City Council colleague Mike Bonin, comparing Bonin's treatment of his son to the way one handles a handbag.
+In October 2022, an audio recording of a private 2021 meeting attended by de León, fellow Council member Gil Cedillo, Los Angeles County Federation of Labor President Ron Herrera, and Council president Nury Martinez came to light in which Martinez made racist remarks about the adopted black son of their white City Council colleague Mike Bonin, comparing Bonin's treatment of his son to the way one handles a handbag.
 They also used slurs against indigenous Oaxacan people who live in Koreatown, and discussed redistricting in order to break up black voting districts, turning them into Latino ones through the process of gerrymandering.
-He compared black voices to the man behind the curtain in The Wizard of Oz, arguing that they are in fact weaker than they sound.
-The recording was leaked onto the internet and subsequently reported by the Los Angeles Times.
+He apologized for taking part in the conversation, but refused to resign.